taehyounpark/queryosity/docs/pages/conceptual.md

 A `selection` represents a scalar-valued decision made on an entry:

 - A boolean `cut` to determine if a query should be performed for a given entry.
-    - A series of two or more cuts becomes their intersection, `&&`.
+    - A series of two or more cuts becomes their intersection, `and`
 - A floating-point `weight` to assign a statistical significance to the entry.
     - A series of two or more weights becomes to their product, `*`.

 A cutflow can have from the following types connections between selections:

-@image html cutflow.png "Example cutflow structure"
+@image html cutflow.png "Example cutflow structure."

 - Applying a selection from an existing node, which determines the order in which they are compounded.
 - Branching selections by applying more than one selection from a common node.
 - Merging two selections, e.g. taking the union/intersection of two cuts.

-Selections constitute a specific type of columns; as such, they are subject to the same value-caching and computation behaviour.
+Selections constitute a specific type of columns; as such, they are subject to the value-caching and evaluation behaviour of the computation graph.
-In addition, the cutflow imposes the following additional rules on them:
+Addditionally, the cutflow imposes the following rules on them:
-- The cut decision is evaluated only if of its previous cut has passed.
+- The cut at a selection is evaluated only if all previous cuts have passed.
-- The weight decision is evaluated only if the cut has passed.
+- The weight at a selection is evaluated only if its cut has passed.

 @section conceptual-query Queries